 - People who smoke.

-They tend to occur daily for a period of time followed by a remission of symptoms.
-They may wake the patient, as the pain of cluster headaches is severe.
+- They often begin during sleep and may wake the patient, as the pain is severe.
 They are associated with ipsilateral watering of the eye, conjunctival redness, rhinorrhoea, nasal blockage and ptosis.

 - 'Not immediately life-threatening' headaches: